olmesm/husky-talisman/README.md

 > NOTE: this package doesn't actually require [husky] to run, but plans full support.

-[npm] package to download and allow running of Thoughtworks [talisman] tool via node.
+This is an [npm] package that downloads and sets up Thoughtwork's [talisman] tool for use in your node project.

+## Requires

+- Node 8+
+- [curl] or [Invoke-webrequest]

 ## Features

 - [husky] supported
-- Linux, MacOS and Windows support
+- Linux, MacOS and Windows (PowerShell) support
-- Zero package dependencies
+- Zero npm package dependencies

 ## To Install

 The following is recommended to keep compatibility across various OS's.

-If you have a preferred method feel free to use it.
+> If you have a preferred method feel free to use it.

 1. Add package